Grand Junction, CO81501

 Mortgage and Risk — Grand Junction, CO

-According to the latest data from the U.S. Department of Housing and Urban Development (HUD) as of 2023, the number of mortgages originated in Grand Junction, CO in that year was 329.
-76.0% of all primary home loans were conventional, the remainder were government-backed loans, such as FHA loans.
-The average loan-to-value for all loans was 61.0%.
-Of those, 34.0% were >90% loan to value.
-This is considered very high, suggesting that mortgage risk is large in Grand Junction, CO.
-Investor activity in Grand Junction, CO is low, as 4.0% of all loans are originated by investors.
-In 2023, 10.0% of all loans were cash-out refinances, suggesting few homeowners are actively tapping their home's equity.
+According to HUD data as of 2023, there were 329 mortgage originations in Grand Junction, CO, of which 76.0% of loans were conventional mortgages.
+The average loan-to-value was 61.0%, with 34.0% above 90% LTV (very high).
+This implies large mortgage risk in Grand Junction, CO.
+Investor activity is low, as 4.0% of loans were by investors.
+10.0% of loans were cash-out refinances, suggesting few homeowners are tapping equity.

 Mortgages